Old Grammarian story: Rob Bell (1987)

 I look back at my time at Grammar, and I remember the great friends I made (some of whom are still close friends today) and the fun we had – not all of it strictly within school rules!
-At school, I enjoyed rowing (the only sport I was any good at!).
+At school, I enjoyed rowing and soccer.

 I loved the whole world of school; at that time in my life, it was the most important thing there was, and it was a microcosm of what larger life is – how to navigate relationships, the elation of when things are good but also how to deal with disappointment, learning your boundaries and the things that motivate you.

 What ignited your passion for your career choice?

 It was a happy accident.
 I had no idea what I wanted to do after school – I got the mark I needed to get into a Bachelor of Commerce at Melbourne Uni (which in the late 80s was seen as a desirable course), so I did that.
 After finishing my degree, I was offered a summer job and went on to be offered a graduate position at PricewaterhouseCoopers (PwC).
 However, I was keen to travel the world, and luckily, they were prepared to defer the offer for a year, so I took the job.